 Why we need exception handling?
-Exceptions are not the errors put intentionally, neither they are validations.
-These are the scenarios that are not processed for the given data.
+Exceptions are not the errors introduced intentionally, neither they are validation checks.
+An exception occurs if a program can not process the given data values.

 For example, while writing a division function in a server program you forgot to put a validation of zero value for the divisor.

-With exception handling, server will not stop and a user can show a message and read next request.
+With exception handling, server program will not stop and a user can print a message and read next request.

 What try, except, and finally keywords do?

 These are the keywords in python for exception handling.
-Each keyword has its own code bock.
-A try block contains the actual programmer code.
-The execution reaches the except where there is an exception in the try block and finally always executes.
+Each keyword has its own associated block of code.
+A try block contains the actual programmer’s code.
+The execution reaches the except where there is an exception in the try block and the code within finally block always executes.

 try: #User application code except Exception: #Executes upon exception finally: #Always executes